Pack Your Carry-on Right: 21 things you shouldn’t forget

 Having a journal on hand allows me to easily capture those thoughts pretty quickly.
 Having a book gives my eyes a break from all the screens and lets my eyes rest a little.

 Don’t forget headphones.
-Make sure you have the kind that can plug in if you normally use Bluetooth.
+Make sure you have the kind that can plug in if you normally use Bluetooth so you can use them with the TV in front of you.

 If you will sleep at all, these are two essentials that will make it just a little more comfortable.